Why I Am Looking Forward to the Milwaukee Rep's 2018-2019 Season

 By Livia Peterson

-Since I will have attended six Milwaukee Rep productions during their 2017-2018 Season, it is easy to declare I am excited for the 2018-2019 Season.
-With that said, some reasons to get excited for the Rep's 2018-2019 Season.
+Since I attended the majority of the 2017-2018 Season, it is easy to declare I am excited for the 2018-2019 Season.
+With that said, some reasons to get excited for the Rep's 65th Anniversary Season.

 Number One: The Stackner Cabaret Renovation.